project-xavier/xavier-payload-sanitizer/README.md

 Checks input files for error conditions specified by the lines in an input issues conditions file, an example of which is included in the resources folder and can be used as a default.

-Sets failing elements to be 'retired' in the output file so the report generation process ignores the failing element.
+Sets failing VM elements to be 'retired' in the output file so the report generation process ignores the failing element.
+## Issues Conditions File Format

+1. This file is divided into sections containing conditions for different sections of the payload file.
+1. The sections are divided by header lines.
+1. At the moment there are 2 functional header lines , `###vms` and `###hosts`
+1. Following each header line, jsonpath query strings can be placed that identify an instance of that section of the payload file which meets a particular error condition.
+Each error condition should occupy a new line in the file.
+1. An error condition line in the `###vms` section should identify its id, eg `$.ManageIQ::Providers::Vmware::InfraManager[*].vms[?(@.host == null )].id`
+1. An error condition line in the `###hosts` section should identify its ems_ref, eg `$.ManageIQ::Providers::Vmware::InfraManager[*].hosts[?(@.ems_cluster == null )].ems_ref`

 ## Build

 1. From the project root run (to include project dependencies in jar)